 4. Dual Lighting.
 This system consists of red lights for nighttime and high- or medium-intensity flashing white obstruction lights for daytime and twilight.
-When a dual lighting system incorporates medium-intensity flashing white lights on
+When a dual lighting system incorporates medium-intensity flashing white lights on structures 700 feet (213.36 m) AGL or less or high-intensity flashing white lights on structures greater than 700 feet (213.36 m) AGL, other methods of marking the structure may be omitted.

-- structures 700 feet (213 m) AGL or less or high-intensity flashing white lights on structures greater than 700 feet (213 m) AGL, other methods of marking the structure may be omitted. - 5.
+- 5. Lighted Spherical Markers.
+Lighted markers are available for increased night conspicuity of high-voltage (69 kV or greater) transmission line catenary wires and should be manufacturer-certified as, visible and recognizable from a minimum distance of 4,000 feet (1,219.20 m) under nighttime conditions and under minimum VFR conditions, and have a minimum intensity of at least 32.5 candelas.
+Markers should be distinctively shaped, i.e., spherical or cylindrical, so that they are not mistaken for items used to convey other information - 6.
+Aircraft Detection Lighting System.
+Lights are controlled by sensor based systems designed to detect aircraft approaching a single obstacle or group of obstacles and automatically activate the appropriate obstruction lights until the aircraft has departed the area and the lights are no longer needed.
+This technology reduces the impact of nighttime lighting on nearby communities and migratory birds, as well as, extends the life expectancy of obstruction lights. - 7.
 Obstruction Lights During Construction.
 As the height of the structure exceeds each level at which permanent obstruction lights would be recommended, two or more lights of the type specified in the determination should be installed at that level.
-Temporary high or medium-intensity flashing white lights, as recommended in the determination, should be operated 24 hours a day until all permanent lights are in operation.
+Temporary high- or medium-intensity flashing white lights, if recommended in the determination, should be operated 24 hours a day until all permanent lights are in operation.
 In either case, two or more lights should be installed on the uppermost part of the structure any time it exceeds the height of the temporary construction equipment.
 They may be turned off for periods when they could interfere with construction personnel.
 If practical, permanent obstruction lights should be installed and operated at each level as construction progresses.
-The lights should be positioned to ensure that a pilot has an unobstructed view of at least one light at each level. - 6.
+The lights should be positioned to ensure that a pilot has an unobstructed view of at least one light at each level when approaching from any direction. - 8.
 Obstruction Lights in Urban Areas.
-When a structure is located in an urban area where there are numerous other white lights (e.g., streetlights) red obstruction lights with painting or a medium-intensity dual system is recommended.
-Medium-intensity lighting is not normally recommended on structures less than 200 feet (61 m). - 7.
-Temporary Construction Equipment Lighting.
-Since there is such a variance in construction cranes, derricks and other drilling rigs, each case should be considered individually.
-Lights should be installed according to the standards given in Chapters 5, 6, 7, or 8, as they would apply to permanent structures.
+When a structure is located in an urban area where there are numerous other white lights (e.g., streetlights), red obstruction lights with painting or a medium-intensity dual system is recommended.
+White lighting is not normally recommended on structures less than 200 feet (60.96 m) or within 3 NM of an airport.